 However, quite often, issues with your touchpad require further interventions.
 The same have been listed in this post according to the specific problems faced.

-No cursor movement
+No cursor movement on Windows 10

 If your mouse cursor or pointer does not move at all, after checking if you need to update its Driver, check if you have inadvertently turned off the Touchpad.
 Next, follow these suggestions.

 1] Close all programs on your device and save data before turning your system off.
 To turn off your computer, press the power button and hold it for at least 15 seconds.
 Remove all the external devices including keyboards, speakers, mouse, printers and USB devices.